Instructions Reference

 </xsl:template>

-This is equivalent to writing <xsl:value-of select="name"/> everywhere, but far more readable.
-You can enable it on any element — xsl:stylesheet, xsl:template, or any literal result element — and it applies to all descendant text nodes.
+This is equivalent to writing <xsl:value-of select="name"/> everywhere, but it is more readable.
+You can enable it on any element, such as xsl:stylesheet, xsl:template, or a literal result element.
+It then applies to all descendant text nodes.

 #Enabling Globally